bcpierce00/unison/INSTALL.md

   -- see https://ocaml.org/.
 (Note that ocaml upstream says that 5.x is experimental.
 The standard approach is the most recent 4.x ocaml release.)
-- GNU make
+- make (any of GNU, BSD, Solaris variants works)
-- Basic POSIX tools: install, rm, sh
+- Basic POSIX tools: install, rm, sh (perhaps more)

 ##### Optional, for the GUI only

 - lablgtk3 and its prerequisites (GTK 3 and its dependencies)
 - ocamlfind (there is backup code to operate without it in some circumstances)

-##### Optional, on BSDs
+##### Optional, on BSDs, for building unison-fsmonitor

+- pkg-config
-- libinotify (optional, for building unison-fsmonitor)
+- libinotify

 ##### Optional, for building the user manual